eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 + event robotics
 	- engage with clients and event attendees

 Sets of skills in service robotics:
++ Working on the robot's navigational systems for mapping, localization, path planning, obstacle detection and avoidance.
+Our robots are designed to work safely and reliably alongside shoppers and employees during normal store hours.
 + skill set:
 	- BLAH.
 + skill set: